Get FREE access to pro marketing tools

-With this in mind, use emojis in your posts to get mores Likes.
+With this in mind, use emojis in your posts to get more Likes.

-If you’re a business or brand on Instagram, constantly posting product, promos, and generally business-related posts is a quick way to bore your followers.
+If you’re a business or brand on Instagram, constantly posting products, promos, and generally business-related posts is a quick way to bore your followers.

-Bored followers equal less Likes on your posts.
+Bored followers equal fewer Likes on your posts.

 To balance out your content and regain your followers’ interest, show the human side of your business or brand by posting behind-the-scenes posts.